ksingh11/coinswallet/api-overview.md

 ## Pagination

-All GET endpoints support pagination.
+GET endpoints support pagination.
 Responses from such endpoints contain `meta` in the response body:

 >       "meta": {
           "total_count": 14,